ethereumNetStats/getMySQLConnection/README.md

 # About
-This package gets pool connections.
+This package gets mysql pool connections using mysql2/promise.

 # Usage
 This section is not ready.